 This incident occurred when the client’s vehicle had a tire that had been improperly repaired.
-The tire failed, causing the vehicle to leave the roadway, crash and fatally injuring Lanier & Burroughs client.
+The tire failed causing the vehicle to leave the roadway, crash and fatally injure the Lanier & Burroughs client.

 Lanier & Burroughs client was severely injured when the driver of a tractor-trailer truck fell asleep and slammed into the rear-end of our client’s vehicle.

-Client received a misfilled prescription of Coumadin (a blood thinner) which resulted in her body hemorrhaging and ultimately resulting in a stroke.
-Due to the pharmacy error, Client was left in an incapacitated state, and ultimately, the pharmacy settled on the eve of trial resulting in a settlement figure to compensate for her pain and suffering, as well as provided assistance for her care for the remainder of her life.
+Client received a misfilled prescription of Coumadin (a blood thinner), which resulted in her body hemorrhaging and ultimately resulting in a stroke.
+Due to the pharmacy error, the client was left in an incapacitated state, and ultimately, the pharmacy settled on the eve of the trial, resulting in a settlement figure to compensate for her pain and suffering, as well as provided assistance for her care for the remainder of her life.

 This was a tractor-trailer versus pedestrian case that occurred on I-26 in Calhoun County.
 A driver of a tanker truck fell asleep, veered off the side of the road, lost control of his tanker and struck the client's vehicle which struck the client.
 It was learned through discovery that the tanker driver had an ongoing history of sleep apnea and narcolepsy and that he had been in a prior wreck thirty days before striking our client.

 Through the retention of experts, including an accident reconstructionist and a trucking safety expert, we were able to prove that the tanker driver was operating his truck in violation of the Federal Motor Carrier Safety Regulations and that his employer was aware of his disabling conditions.
 The driver was dismissed from employment after this wreck.
 The case was settled prior to trial.